 To reduce the potential burden placed on children, we encourage parents who are at risk for deportation to create a plan that will come into effect if they get deported.
 This may involve creating a living will, designating a power of attorney, documenting a health care directive, or appointing a guardian for your child.

 With careful thought and consideration, parents can make an arrangement that will ensure their children will be taken care of if they are forced to leave the country.
-Contact the immigration attorneys at The Gambacorta Law Office at 847-443-9303 to get started.
+If you are being deported and your child is a citizen, contact the immigration attorneys at The Gambacorta Law Office at 847-443-9303 to get started.